SalishSeaCast/SOG-Bloomcast-Ensemble/docs/DesignNotes.rst

    to the :file:`forcing.f90` module that transitions from the forcing data in the infile to averaged forcing data when the former runs out.

+#.
+Generate timeseries and profile graphs from SOG run results (see
+   :ref:`SoG-BloomcastDocs-doc`).

+#.
+Use Susan's spring bloom identification algorithm to calculate the
+   estimated date of the spring diatom phytoplanktion bloom, and its uncertainty.

+#.
+Generate the HTML code for the public web page summarizing the
+   bloomcast results from the run by substituting the graphs and results calculated above into the page template.

+#.
+Generate the HTML code for the private web page of run to run
+   results.

+#.
+Push the web pages to the http://stratogem.ubc.ca domain.